Pernille Nedergaard

 Pernille Nedergaard (born 5 December 1967) is a retired female badminton player from Denmark.

 She won the European Badminton Championships in women's singles in 1990 and 1992.
 She also competed in the women's singles tournament at the 1992 Summer Olympics.

-Pernille retired in 2002 when she was 36 and make a small comeback for Værløse club back in 2006 in domestic league.
-Nowadays, he is already married to Jens Glavind and had two children, working as a secretary for Peter Brixtofte, when he was the mayor of Farum.
+Pernille retired in 2002, when she was 36 and make a small comeback for Værløse club back in 2006 in domestic league.
+Nowadays, she is married to Jens Glavind and had two children, working as a secretary for Peter Brixtofte, when he was the mayor of Farum.